14-pixels/acf-wp-blocks/README.md

-# Sage ACF Gutenberg Blocks
+# ACF Gutenberg Blocks
-Generate ACF Gutenberg blocks just by adding templates to your Sage theme.
+Generate ACF Gutenberg blocks just by adding templates to your theme.
 This package is based heavily on [this article](https://medium.com/nicooprat/acf-blocks-avec-gutenberg-et-sage-d8c20dab6270) by [nicoprat](https://github.com/nicooprat).

 ## Installation
-Run the following in your Sage (v9 or 10) based theme directory:
+Run the following in your theme directory:
 ```sh
 composer require "mwdelaney/sage-acf-gutenberg-blocks"
 ```